N2-Sys/BitSense/README.md

 | **PcapPlusPlus** (>=21.05) | Method 1.
 Build from [source](https://pcapplusplus.github.io/docs/install#build-from-source) using its default configuration and installation directory <br />Method 2. `brew install pcapplusplus`  | `brew install pcapplusplus` |

 Simulator programs also make use of three third-party libraries, namely [eigen](https://gitlab.com/libeigen/eigen), [fmt](https://github.com/fmtlib/fmt), and [tomlplusplus](https://github.com/marzer/tomlplusplus).
 They are maintained as git submodules.
 Hence, don't forget to clone them with `git submodule update --init`.
-Besides, make sure your C++ compiler supports C++17 and python interpreter version is at least 3.7 to enable library features.
+Besides, make sure your C++ compiler supports C++17 and the python interpreter version is at least 3.7 to enable essential library features.

 ### Build the Simulator
 The following shell script builds the simulator.
 As long as the dependencies are correctly installed, the script should run successfully.